LeoNatan/LNPopupController/README.md

 ### CocoaPods

 CocoaPods is not supported.
 There are many reasons for this.
-Instead of CocoaPods, use Carthage.
+Instead of CocoaPods, use Swift Package Manager from within Xcode.
 You can continue using CocoaPods for for your other dependencies and Swift Package Manager for `LNPopupController`.

 ## Using the Framework